 The purpose for the Loading Dock Expansion Project at Charlotte Douglas International Airport is to increase capacity and efficiency at the existing terminal loading dock.
 The project will modify the existing loading dock facility to provide three additional truck bays (total of five), two service elevators, an extended canopy, and reconfiguration of the loading dock area for more efficient operations and future growth at the Airport.

-This project includes the in-kind replacement of the Runway 36R Departure Engineered Materials Arresting System (EMAS), including the removal of existing EMAS blocks, milling and overlay of the existing asphalt bed, installation of new EMAS blocks, placement of airfield markings, and installation of edge reflectors.
+The project consists of the in-kind replacement of the Runway 36R Departure EMAS, including the removal of existing EMAS blocks, milling/overlay of existing asphalt bed, installation of new EMAS, placement of markings, and installation of edge reflectors